ericmcdaniel/lumenlab/README.md

 ## Method B: Hand-Soldering a Prototype

-This is the most accessible route, however can be the more tricky route depending on your background with electronics.
-Below is the BOM if you'd like to build LumenLab yourself.
-If you're an advanced electronics enthusiast, you may even be able to skip some of the suggestions (e.g. skipping the buck converter, directly powering the LED strip, and sharing the 5V power from to level shift the LED strip).
+This is the more accessible and classic route, however this can be tricky depending on your background with electronics.
+Below is the prototype BOM if you'd like to build LumenLab yourself using pre-built modules and THT components.
+If you're an advanced electronics enthusiast, you may even be able to omit some of the suggestions, such as skipping the buck converter, directly powering the LED strip, and using the 5V power directly from the Vin pin to level shift the LED strip's data signal).
 These "barebones" alterations are not discussed in this document.

-Assembly is remarkably similar to the guidance from the WLED project.
+Assembly is remarkably similar to the guidance given on the WLED project.
 Using their [wiring diagram here](https://kno.wled.ge/basics/wiring-guides/) would be an excellent starting point.

 #### <center>Bill of Materials</center>
 |  Device | Description |